-One of the absolute highlights of our New Zealand trip was visiting Fox Glacier and taking the kids for a snow fight on the mountain top.
+Visiting Fox Glacier with kids was one of the absolute highlights of our New Zealand trip.
+Taking the kids on a helicopter ride for a snow fight on a mountain top was incredible.
 If you’re on the west coast of New Zealand’s south island, be sure to schedule a stay at Fox Glacier.

 The journey to Fox Glacier